 For herbs we love and support our affiliate, Mountain Rose Herbs.
-All the links above go to their shop.
+Most links above go to their shop.

 When to See Your Doctor

 ANY bladder infection home remedy has its limits.
-If your symptoms persist or reoccur frequently, if you're pregnant or nursing, if you're treating anyone non-communicative (elderly, infants, toddlers, very ill, etc), if you're getting constant or chronic infections, or your symptoms include fever, nausea, vomiting, chills, or pain near your kidneys, these are all signs to see a doctor.
+If your symptoms persist past a day or reoccur frequently, if you're pregnant or nursing, if you're wanting to treat anyone non-communicative (elderly, infants, toddlers, very ill, etc), if you're getting constant or chronic infections, or your symptoms include fever, nausea, vomiting, chills, or pain near your kidneys, these are all signs to see a doctor.

 Remember frequent, untreated, or mistreated infections (or even treating for the wrong kind of bacteria) can cause serious long-term damage to your urinary tract, including your bladder and kidneys.
 It can result in scarring, and even cancer or (rarely) death.